fabrknt/.github/profile/README.md

 **Democratize access to Web3 business operations and crypto financial infrastructure.**

 We believe Web3 teams deserve transparency and trust in business operations.
-Our Suite tools (PULSE, TRACE, FABRIC) eliminate information asymmetry by providing verified proof of team vitality, marketing ROI, and project value—enabling high-trust business transfers and operations.
+Our Suite tools (PULSE, TRACE, FABRIC) eliminate information asymmetry by providing verified proof of team vitality, marketing ROI, service activity, and project value—enabling high-trust business transfers and operations.

 We also believe developers shouldn't have to reinvent security patterns, transaction orchestration, and parallel execution every time they build a payment system or treasury tool.
 Our SDKs provide battle-tested, open source primitives that make building crypto financial applications accessible to everyone.